KhalidRe/mxserver/README.md

-## Note that this backend is just a prop and should not and is not the one that is used.
+## Note that this backend is just a prop!
+It only contains the early stages of methodology for MX-Time.